Nature-Wired/nature-backers-apex/README.md

 # Nature Backers for Women’s Sports

-Nature Backers for Women’s Sports demonstrates how live sporting events can become participatory sustainability platforms.
-The project connects sports fans, corporate sponsors, and verified environmental initiatives using the Hedera network and Guardian ecosystem.
+Nature Backers for Women’s Sports is a fan engagement layer that turns live sports moments into participatory sustainability experiences.
+The platform connects women's sports fans, corporate sponsors, and environmental initiatives using the Hedera network and Guardian ecosystem.

-In this Apex Hackathon demo, a Women’s Flag Football game in the San Francisco Bay Area becomes a sustainability engagement experience where fans explore and support sponsor-curated environmental projects during the game.
+In this Apex Hackathon demo, a Women’s Flag Football game in the San Francisco Bay Area becomes a sustainability engagement experience where fans discover and support sponsor-curated environmental projects during the game.

 Participation events and results are transparently recorded using Hedera network services.